dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Big thanks to https://github.com/Kaharos94/ComfyUI-Saveaswebp for the webp saving code.

 Big thanks to https://github.com/paultron for numpy-ifying the downscale calculation and making it tons faster.

+Big thanks to https://lospec.com/palette-list and the creators of the awesome palettes.